 What Does Dans le Lakehouse Mean?

 Dans le Lakehouse is my Bugs Bunny-esque French for “in the lakehouse”.
 Dans le Lakehouse has grown from a little side hobby into a DIY, decor and lifestyle blog focused on creating a fun, happy, and handmade home.

 I met my Handy Hubby when we were teenagers (!), working as historical re-enactors at a tourist site, where we spent all day making stuff and talking to people about it.
 Even when he was still Buildy Boyfriend, we spent our weekends refinishing furniture and building things.
-I’ve just always loved making things and I was thrilled to meet a partner who did too!
+I’ve just always loved making things and I was thrilled to find a partner who did too!
 After we got married, we bought our first house – a little fixer upper.
 We spent years updating and furnishing our 1970’s townhouse on a small budget, with lots of DIY and thrifted treasures, hoping to sell for a profit.

 In 2013 we sold our townhouse and it was kind of a disappointing real estate experience.
 The timing was terrible and we didn’t see the profit we wanted, but we made it work so we could move into our dream house, a cute little bungalow on the shores of Lake Superior.
 Now we live on the lake and we’re updating our little lakehouse one project at a time!
 We’re still on a budget, so we mix inexpensive DIY updates with larger renovations – and use what we have when we can.
 We want to lovingly transform this house from a 1990s oak bonanza into an updated but cozy home, with mid-century meets modern coastal vibes.
 I love snooping into homes, so I’m excited to share the evolution of our home with you!